catalyst-cloud/catalystcloud-docs/source/getting-started/admin.rst

 Projects
 ********

-Everything you do on the Sky TV is in a ``project``.
+Everything you do on the Sky TV cloud is in a ``project``.
 Use projects to separate the different things you work on.
 For example, have a project for each organisation you work with, or one for each branch of your organisation.
 Something done in one project cannot effect any other projects.